db4rnR/aureuserp/.ai/guidelines/test-helpers-utilities.md

 ## Base TestCase Class

-The `TestCase` class (`tests/TestCase.php`) is the base class for all tests in AureusERP.
+The `TestCase` class (`tests/TestCase.php`) is the base class for all tests in the project.
 It extends Laravel's `TestCase` class and provides additional functionality.

 ### Key Methods